Published October 23, 2019

 The School of Architecture and Planning’s Urban Design Project (which is now part of the UB Regional Institute) jump started the research nearly 20 years ago through its research on a number of plans and publications documenting the significance of the Niagara River corridor.

 Among the effort's foundational studies was the watershed “Rethinking the Niagara Frontier” initiative of 2001.
-Led by the Urban Design Project and Ontario’s Waterfront Heritage Trust, the plan reimagined the Niagara River Corridor as a natural heritage resource and spawned a series of ecologically focused tourism, economic development and greenway planning efforts.
+Led by the Urban Design Project and Ontario’s Waterfront Heritage Trust, the project reimagined the Niagara River Corridor as a natural heritage resource and spawned a series of ecologically focused tourism, economic development and greenway planning efforts.

 Lynda Schneekloth, professor emeritus of urban planning at UB and member of the Ramsar site steering committee, has worked on the effort for years.